jaiguptanick/SiteCrawler/README.md

 # SiteCrawler

-This is my project which crawls the given website and gives useful information.
+This is my project which crawls the given website and provides useful information.